I’m Julie Dodd, an educator who has taught at the University of Florida for more than 25 years.

 Whether you are a college faculty member, a teaching assistant, an adjunct or a teacher at the K-12 level or someone interested in learning more about teaching in general, I hope you’ll find this website to be helpful.

-I also worked with the Journalism Education Association’s Mentoring Program, which matches new high school media teachers with near-to-retirement or retired media teachers.
+I also was co-chair of the Journalism Education Association’s Mentoring Program, which matches new high school media teachers with near-to-retirement or retired media teachers.

 So I’m familiar with teaching and learning in different school settings and with different age groups.

 One great aspect about teaching is that you as the teacher need to be a learner, too.

 My teaching assignment at the University of Florida provided the opportunity to learn about effective teaching with a large auditorium class.
 I’ve taught more than 11,000 undergraduate students in Multimedia Writing and Writing for Mass Communication.

 Teaching that course also meant helping hire and then supervise teaching assistants and adjuncts to be lab instructors.
 Some semesters I worked with more than 300 students, 14 labs, and eight or nine lab instructors.